There’s a number of different reasons why the interlinking isn’t working. The most common reasons are:

 Your browser’s cache needs to be cleared.

-Your browser will store some of the files and scripts that are used on a page in a cache so the page can be loaded faster next time you visit.
+Your browser automatically stores some of the files and scripts used to create pages in a cache.
+That way, it doesn’t have to download them and the page can be loaded faster next time you visit.

 The problem is that after a Link Whisper update, these cached files may be outdated and not work.
 They may even cause errors on the page.
 When this happens, clicking on the “Generate Code” or “Attempt Site Linking” buttons won’t do anything.